-Mineral paint is a more durable paint.
-That’s because mineral paint is designed with a built-in top coat.
-On the other hand, chalk paint isn’t as durable and will wash off if cleaned with water.
+Mineral paint is a more durable paint because it is designed with a built-in top coat.
+On the other hand, chalk paint isn’t as durable and will wash off if exposed to water.

 Mineral paint has no chalk or plaster in its formula.
 And chalk paint doesn’t have a built-in top coat.
 So, these two paints are different.

-Chalk paint is a water-based paint.
-However, unlike other water-based paints, chalk paint doesn’t contain just water and paint pigments; it also has dehydrated gypsum or plaster of Paris in its formula.
-These two additives give chalk paint a vintage appearance and increase its adhesive qualities.
+Chalk paint is a water-based paint that doesn’t contain just water and paint pigments; it also has dehydrated gypsum or plaster of Paris in its formula.
+These two additives give the paint a vintage appearance and increase its adhesive qualities.

-The presence of plaster in the coating and the water-based nature of the paint help chalk paint to stick well on all types of surfaces.
+The presence of plaster in the coating and its water-based nature helps it stick well on all types of surfaces.
 Plasters are powerful bonders used to hold material together.
 Plaster of Paris especially is used while making sculptures and casts.

-When compared to other paint types, chalk paint is a new paint.
-However, due to the additives on its paint coating, chalk paint has a vintage appearance when dry.
-The finish of chalk paint is a colorful dry matte, which is why chalk paint is used for old furniture.
+Chalk paint is a new paint.
+However, due to the additives on its paint coating, its finish has a vintage appearance when dry.
+Its finish is a colorful dry matte, which is why it is used for old furniture.

 Fusion Mineral Paint

 Mineral paint, known as fusion mineral paint, is an acrylic water-based paint.
-This paint is known for its smooth, colorful, and durable finish.
-Just like chalk paint, mineral paint is also a new paint.
+This a new paint known for its smooth, colorful, and durable finish.

 Since mineral paint is water-based, the paint has good adhesion qualities.
-As a result, you can apply mineral paint to different surfaces without using a primer.
-You can also apply mineral paint to glossy finishes and it will stick.
-That’s because mineral paint is a self-leveling paint.
+As a result, you can apply it to different surfaces without using a primer.
+You can also apply it to glossy finishes and it will stick because it is a self-leveling paint.
 This means the paint will level itself and produce an even smooth silky finish.

-You can use mineral paint to cover furniture, plastered walls, and plastic.
+You can use it to cover furniture, plastered walls, and plastic.
 The paint is common for surfaces that need a fine finish, such as cabinets, desks, and drawers.

 Unlike other paints, mineral paint comes with an in-built top coat.
-So, you don’t need to seal the mineral paint.
+So, you don’t need to seal it.
 This means this paint is durable and will withstand different weather elements.

 Mineral Paint vs Chalk Paint